DRI can provide expert guidance, policy advice and training for government entities and organizations looking to partner with government agencies.

 Training and Certification

 Public sector organizations may call it continuity, resilience, continuity of operations planning (COOP), some combination or variation of these, or even something else entirely, but what is essential is the focus on keeping these organization up and running through crisis.
-For decades, DRI International has been certifying professionals to do just that and has built corporate training programs for numerous government agencies, regulatory bodies, and international organizations.
+For decades, DRI International has been certifying professionals to do just that and has built group training programs for numerous government agencies, regulatory bodies, and international organizations.
 In fact, DRI proudly offers the Certified Public Sector Continuity Professional (CPSCP) designation designed to meet the specific and unique needs of professionals in federal, state, and local public sector organizations, agencies, and groups.
 The CPSCP certification will set apart qualified individuals by verifying the candidate’s knowledge of key concepts and practices in continuity and resilience and preparing them to protect mission essential functions.
 Learn more.

 To qualify for this certification, DRI offers two course options.
 Public Sector Continuity (GCLE 2000) is carefully developed to meet the needs of the public sector.
 This 4.5-day course provides business continuity training that incorporates the terminology and regulations specific to public sector work.
 Public Sector Continuity Review (GCP 501) Is a 2.5-day accelerated version.
 For more information on registering for these or other training courses, call 866-542-3744.